davoo233/dMultiple-IP/README.md

 # dMultiple-IP
 Multiple IP is an Android app for separating game and app IPs from each other.

+Way better than nekobox or proxifier or xprivacylua
+No root needed

 <img width="723" height="923" alt="Screenshot_3" src="https://github.com/user-attachments/assets/cd86e725-4720-4597-9b14-fa38b99bfc12" />